 Direct numerical simulations have provided detailed insights into separated flows over finite-aspect-ratio wings in translation.
 The wake structures behind an impulsively started plate were analyzed by Taira & Colonius (2009) using direct numerical simulation at Reynolds numbers of 300 and 500.
 In the initial stage of wake development, the wake vortices share the same structures for all aspect ratios.
 At large time, the tip vortices significantly influence the vortex dynamics and the corresponding forces on the wings.
 The long-term stability of the wake was found to be dependent on the angle of attack, aspect ratio and the Reynolds number.
 Lee et al. (2012) applied the force element theory (Chang 1992) to the impulsively started flows around low-aspect-ratio wings and identified the wake regions responsible for the force generation.
 They have shown that the tip vortices exert lift force during the start-up maneuver.
-More recently, Garmann & Visbal (2017) conducted high-fidelity large eddy simulations of flow over finite-aspectratio wings at $Re = 2 \times 10^5$.
+Tong et al. (2020) characterized the three-dimensional flow over a flat-plate using the vortex-surface fields.
+This Lagrangian-based structure identification method revealed how the leadingedge vortex evolve into hairpin-like structures in the wake.
+For higher Reynolds number flows, Garmann & Visbal (2017) conducted high-fidelity large eddy simulations of flow over finite-aspect-ratio wings at $Re = 2 \times 10^5$.
 Intricate details of the vortical structures near the wing tip were revealed.

-Stability analysis have also been carried out to study the instabilities in the wake of finite-aspect-ratio wings.
+More recently, stability analysis have been carried out to study the instabilities in the wake of finite-aspect-ratio wings.
 He et al. (2017b) conducted linear stability analysis on the flows over finite elliptical wings.
 Two classes of linearly unstable perturbations were identified, namely the highly-amplified symmetric modes and the weakly-amplified antisymmetric disturbances.
 Navrose et al. (2019) performed transient growth analysis on the wake of finite NACA 0012 wings.
 The optimal linear perturbation was found to be located near the surface of the wing in the form of chord-wise periodic structures whose strength decreases from the root towards the tip.
-Edstrand et al. (2018a) carried out parabolized stability analysis of the tip vortex generated from a finite NACA 0012 wing at the Reynolds number of 1000.
-The insights obtained from their analysis have enabled effective design of active control techniques for the attenuation of the tip vortex (Edstrand et al. 2018b).